Inferno-scorp/DataAnalytics-and-DataScience-Projects/readme.md

-This reposetory is the collection of my personal project which was done by me as part self-learning and two of them are part of my internship programmes.
+This repository contains collection of my personal projects.